Mrs A Savage

 Progression to Career/ University Courses:

-Biological sciences, Botany, Biomedical Science, Zoology, Microbiology, Genetics, Molecular Biology, Marine Biology, Biochemistry, Neuroscience, Ecology, Environmental Sciences, Medicine, Veterinary Sciences and Sport Sciences, Dentistry, Pharmacology, Optometry.
+Biology careers can lead you to study living organisms to help develop biological knowledge and understanding of living processes for a number of different purposes, including treatment of disease and sustaining the natural environment.
+Biological sciences, Research scientist, Botany, Biomedical Science, Zoology, Microbiology, Genetics, Molecular Biology, Forensic science, Marine Biology, Biochemistry, Neuroscience, Ecology, Environmental Sciences, Government agency role, Teacher, Science writer, Medicine, Veterinary Sciences and Sport Sciences, Dentistry, Pharmacology, Optometry.